salesforce/UniTAO/README.md

 all future development will happens to that repo first.

-I will sync all changes back from the fork as long as I have the permission.
+I will try to sync all future development back here, as long as I have the permission to do so.

 ## Description